- Personalize your Windows 10 system with a cool font pack that you can find free on the Internet.

 You can easily find any font simply by entering its name in the search bar.
 You can also find the desired font simply by using many available filters or by selecting the appropriate font category.

 If these websites don’t have the font that you are looking for, then you are in a tough position.
 Here, you can find thousands of fonts that are compatible with your Windows computer.

-Installing Fonts in Windows 10, Windows 8
+4. Installing Fonts in Windows 10

 - Locate and open the downloaded archive.